How to Inward Heelflip

 - Common Problems

 The first step is the foot position.
 You may think the best foot position is to have the back foot on the tail with your toes hanging off the front edge of the board, like a pop shove it.
 That’s not the case with this one.
 The best position I’ve found is having your back foot on the tail with your toes on the back of the board and the rest of your foot off the edge, like a frontside shove it.
-Take a look at the photos below for reference.

 The front foot is going to be like a heelflip position, with your foot below the front bolts and your toes hanging off the board.
 You may be asking yourself “why do I have to pop and scoop the board off the heel side of the tail?”
 The reason is it makes flicking easier by making the board slightly tip over to the heel side and having the toe side of the board facing up.